SouthportFlower Show

 Where is the Southport Flower Show?

 Victoria Park, Southport.
-The postcode is PR8 2LG.
-Victoria Park is a large public park on the eastern edge of Southport town centre, about 10 minutes' walk from Lord Street.
+The postcode is PR8 1RX.
+Victoria Park is on the eastern edge of Southport town centre, approximately 15 minutes' walk from Southport railway station and 10 minutes' walk from Lord Street.

 Is there parking at the Southport Flower Show?

-Victoria Park itself has limited parking.
-Most visitors use park-and-ride services that operate during the show, or park in town centre car parks and walk (approximately 10โ15 minutes).
-The show organisers publish a full parking and transport guide each year โ check southportflowershow.co.uk nearer the date.
+Victoria Park has limited on-site parking (PR8 1RX).
+Most visitors use park-and-ride services operating during the show from Birkdale Common (PR8 2LX), or park in town centre car parks and walk approximately 10–15 minutes.
+Full parking details are published at southportflowershow.co.uk before the show.

 What is the best day to go to the Southport Flower Show?